 Rashmika Mandanna Feels That A-list Heroes Might Not Work With Her Again Due To Link-up Rumours?

 Young actress Rashmika Mandanna, who became the sweetheart of Tollywood with Geetha Govindam, recently suffered a setback of epic proportions when Dear Comrade bombed at the box office.
 The film, featuring her as Vijay Deverakonda's love interest, never clicked with the masses and this proved to be its undoing.
 Now, here is some shocking news for her fans.
-Rashmika recently told the media that Tolywood A-listers might not work with her in the future because of a shocking reason.
+Rashmika recently told the media that Tollywood A-listers might not work with her in the future because of a shocking reason.

 Rashmika's Biggest Fear Revealed